WestDRI/rcmodules22/content/julia/julia-06-threadsx-julia-set.md

 ## Alternative parallel solution

-Jeremiah O'Neil suggested an alternative, slightly faster implementation using `ThreadsX.foreach` (not covered in this workshop):
+Jeremiah O'Neil suggested an alternative, slightly faster (and not requiring the `point` array) implementation using `ThreadsX.foreach` (not covered in this workshop):

 ```jl
 function juliaSet(height, width)